 The 12-hour Brit Butt Light Rally is the mid-size rally organised by Iron Butt UK.
 The entry-level, but still fun and challenging, rally is the 8-hour Jorvik Rally, based wholly within the boundaries of Yorkshire.
 The challenging Brit Butt Rally is the top-level offering, this 36-hour rally can take you anywhere in the UK, maybe even further, and is a true test of planning, stamina and endurance.

 The cost of entry will be £25 for riders, and £35 for a rider and pillion, this will need to be paid via PayPal on registration.
-There will be an option for a printed Rally Book to be supplied by post, if this is taken a postage cost will also be charged.

 A percentage of the fee will be given to the Yorkshire Air Ambulance.